SlimeVR/SlimeVR-Docs-Site/src/tools/steamvr-trackers-mixing.md

 “Vive hip + feet and either slime elbows (lower arm) or slime chest + elbows (upper arms)” would also work just fine (see [above](steamvr-trackers-mixing.md#adding-slimevr-elbow-trackers-with-steamvr-trackers)).

-1. Make sure the SlimeVR Feeder App is running
+1. Make sure the Feeder App is running (if not, run the installer and make sure it's checked)
 2. Assign your Vive trackers to their respective body parts.
 3. Only enable the SteamVR trackers you want to add in SlimeVR's settings.
+4. Full Reset and Reset Mounting.

 _Written by erimel_